Stock market today: Wall Street hangs near its records after Chinese stocks soar

 A report released Tuesday showed U.S. households are feeling more worried about the job market.
 Their overall confidence level sank in September, according to the Conference Board, instead of rising like economists expected.
 That's a big deal because spending by U.S. consumers is the heart of the U.S. economy.

-Autozone’s stock fell 2.5% after the seller of auto replacement parts and accessories said a key measure of its sales performance among its U.S. stores barely grew during the latest quarter.
+Autozone’s stock dropped 2% after the seller of auto replacement parts and accessories said a key measure of its sales performance among its U.S. stores barely grew during the latest quarter.
 It was part of an underwhelming report where its profit and revenue both fell short of analysts’ expectations.

 AutoZone said it's continuing to see customers at its U.S. stores delay purchases of non-essentials.

-Another company that depends on the appetite of U.S. shoppers for non-essentials, Thor Industries, was rising 3.7% following a mixed profit report.
-The maker of recreational vehicles reported better profit and revenue for the latest quarter, but it also gave a forecast for its upcoming fiscal year that sees the RV market continuing to be challenged.
+Another company that depends on the appetite of U.S. shoppers for non-essentials, Thor Industries, was rising 6.8% following a mixed profit report.
+The maker of recreational vehicles reported better profit and revenue for the latest quarter than analysts expected, but it also gave a forecast for its upcoming fiscal year that sees the RV market continuing to be challenged.

 “The talk of a softer market is beginning to sound like a broken record, but we remained focused on managing through it with increasing efficiency,” CEO Bob Martin said.

-In the bond market, Treasury yields were mixed after the weaker-than-expected report on consumer confidence erased some earlier gains.
-The 10-year yield edged up to 3.76% from 3.75% late Monday.
+In the bond market, Treasury yields were relatively stable after the weaker-than-expected report on consumer confidence erased earlier gains.
+The 10-year yield was at 3.75%, where it was late Monday.
 The two-year yield, which more closely tracks expectations for the Fed’s upcoming moves, fell to 3.55% from 3.59% late Monday.

+Traders upped their forecasts for how deeply the Federal Reserve will cut interest rates at its next meeting in November.
+They're now betting on 58% probability of another deeper-than-usual cut of half a percentage point.
+That's up from a 53% probability the day before, according to data from CME Group.

 Credit: AP